Robotic Camera Systems Update

 - By David Kirk

-Contributing Editor David Kirk gives us a further update on some of the latest developments within robotic camera systems…
+Contributing Editor David Kirk gives us an update on some of the developments over the last year within the world of robotic camera systems…

-Egripment’s Arc Compensation is designed to allow a telescopic crane to self-monitor its position in any movement.
-A hardware and software tool designed for use with the company’s Xtreme T10 telescopic camera crane.
+Egripment’s ARC Compensation is a hardware and software tool designed for use with the company’s Xtreme T10 telescopic camera crane.
 It allows automated moves including vertical straight lines, horizontal plane and pan compensation by the activation of a single button.
 All axes of the crane arm, dolly and telescopic column can be encoded for augmented/virtual-reality applications.
 The arm weighs 275 kg can be extended from 2.1 to 7.5 metres length.
-Maximum telescoping speed is 2.1 metres per second.
-“We are currently working on new products, expanding our range of telescopic columns, including the new Hothead 3 and new digital IP solutions,” adds Egripment Director of Sales, Herman Steenhuis.
-“These products are almost ready and will go live in the next few months.”
+Maximum telescoping speed is 2.1 metres per second

 Panasonic has announced five new remote PTZ cameras.
 The UHD AW-UE80W/K, AW-UE50W/K, AW-UE40W/K, AW-UE20W/K and the HD AW-HE20W/K will be introduced from Q1 2022.
 The AW-UE40, AW-UE50 and AW-UE80 will have a 24x optical zoom and up to a 36x intelligent zoom, as well as a 74.1 degree viewing angle and optical image stabilisation.
 All five cameras will support PoE, NDI|HX version 2 and, in the case of the AW-UE80, full-bandwidth NDI.
 The SRT protocol will also be supported alongside RTMP and RTMPS.
 The AW-UE80 is compatible with the FreeD protocol to allow integration with AR and VR systems.
 “Panasonic PTZ cameras have been used at venues of the Olympic and Paralympic Games Tokyo 2020, including the Japan National Stadium and the Tokyo Aquatics Centre,” says Guilhem Krier, Head of New Business & Market Development for MEBD & DSC business units.